Sports Medicine and Athletic Forms

 HPCA has partnered with Wake Forest Baptist Medical Center to provide access to a team of healthcare professionals for our sports teams.
 Athletic Trainers (AT’s) are highly qualified, multi-skilled healthcare professionals who work under the supervision of a physician and specialize in the prevention, examination, diagnosis, treatment and rehabilitation of orthopedic injuries, concussion management, cardiac arrest, heat illnesses, cervical spine injuries and manual therapy.

 Wake Forest Baptist provides an Athletic Trainer who works exclusively with our athletes.
-Morgen Wade will be working daily with our student-athletes for all of our Middle School, JV and Varsity sports.
+Morgen Wade works daily with our student-athletes for all of our Middle School, JV and Varsity sports.